lsb7/MentalHealthChatBot/README.md

 # MentalHealthChatBot
-Instruction-tuned Chatbot for Mental Health using Llama2
+Instruction-tuned Chatbot for Mental Health using Llama2 & BlenderBot

-Our project trains models using Llama2.
+Our project trains two different models: BlenderBot and Llama2.

 We will train the following models with the following 3 datasets: